 - The ultrathin 0.28 mm line shaped Gold Anchor markers cause very low dose perturbation.

-- The high density material – gold – provides good visibility with kV imaging.
+- The high density material provides good visibility on kV imaging.

-- The film measurements below show dose perturbation for a Gold Anchor implanted with a line-shape (assumed to form more of a zigzag shape) vs. regular gold markers.
+The film measurements show dose perturbation for a Gold Anchor implanted with a line/zig-zag shape vs. regular gold markers.

 Dose perturbation downstream of the markers with the markers oriented perpendicular to the beam axis near the end of the SOBP (Spread-Out Bragg Peak).
-The dose is normalized to an unperturbed region.
+The doze is normalized to an unperturbed region.

 Source: Extract from “Investigation of dosimetric effects of radiopaque fiducial markers for use in proton beam therapy with film measurements and Monte Carlo simulations”

 Two Gold Anchor 0.28×10 mm markers implanted in breast prior to proton therapy treatment.